-Nuclear power is clean, since no fuel is burned to pollute the air.
+Nuclear power is clean since no fuel is burned to pollute the air.
 And uranium is a cheap fuel.
-Right now, about 20 percent of our electricity comes from splitting atoms of uranium in nuclear power plants.
+Right now, about 19 percent of our electricity comes from splitting atoms of uranium in nuclear power plants.

 During fission, heat is not the only energy that is released.
 Rays of energy, like x-rays, are also given off.
-These rays of energy, called radiation, can be dangerous in large amounts.
+These rays of energy, called radiation, can be dangerous in large amounts but are harmless in small amounts.
 Radiation is everywhere.
 It comes from the sun, older TV sets, and even food.
-Small amounts of radiation are harmless.